 Invited by the local County Hospital, MSI started medical training by placing the first long-term couple in 2013.
 Many short-term teams have also contributed to training in paediatrics, ICU, haemodialysis, and emergency medicine.
-In 2016, MSI started an English program in the local middle school that includes training for English teachers, English instruction for Middle School students, and an English corner.
+In 2016, MSI started an English programme in the local middle school that includes training for English teachers, English instruction for Middle School students, and an English corner.

 Established around 2400 years ago, Kunming (KMG) is a famous historical and cultural city.
 Kunming’s mild climate has earned it the name ‘Eternal Spring City’.
 It boasts tourist sites like the world famous “Stone Forest”.
 Kunming is the transportation, economic, cultural, education and political centre for Yunnan.
 Kunming also serves as China’s gateway city to Southeast Asia and South Asia.
 Kunming’s Changshui International Airport is one of the largest in China, with flights to Thailand, South Korea, Singapore, Malaysia and Hong Kong.